brianleke/goCDAutomation/gitlabAutomation/README.md

 CD into the testmachineautomation directory
 * cd goCDAutomation/gitlabAutomation

-Modify the user details to match you settings with either VIM or nano etc
+Modify the user details to match your settings with either VIM or nano etc
 * vim .user-configurations.yml

 Make sure the